dolittle-entropy/playbook/playbook/_docs/BestPractices/Engineers-checklist.md

 ## Engineering Feedback

-- [ ] Submit business and technical blockers that prevent project success
+- [ ] Register business- and technical blockers that prevent project success
 - [ ] Add suggestions for improvements to leveraged services and components
 - [ ] Ensure feedback is detailed and repeatable